 How to Add Fringe to a Crochet or Knit Scarf Tutorial

-Learn how to fringe your handmade scarves.
-It’s an easy way to finish up your knit or crochet scarves.
+Learn how to add fringe to your handmade scarves in this step by step tutorial.
+It’s a great way to finish up your knit or crochet project.

 Fringe seems to be one of those love it or hate it features in the yarn world.
 Personally, I think it has it’s place.

-I love the look of it, and even that it can add length to a shorter scarf.
+I love the look of it, and long fringe can even add length to a shorter scarf.
+It’s an easy way to add a finishing touch to a simple scarf.

-When you add fringe with chunky or superbulky yarn, you’re also adding more warmth.
+When you add crochet fringe with chunky or superbulky yarn, you’re also adding more warmth.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.